 Your doctor may also use laparoscopic surgery to look for endometrial tissue outside of the uterus.
 If a diagnosis isn’t clear, the doctor may take a tissue sample during the laparoscopy to examine under a microscope.

 Research is ongoing into noninvasive ways to diagnose endometriosis using blood tests.
-But so far, no accurate biomarker has been found.
+But so far,

 Treatment for both conditions range from minimal (over-the-counter drugs) to maximal (hysterectomy).

 Treatment options in between these extremes vary.
 This is because of the differences in where the misplaced endometrial tissue is located.